-While many projects are likely to be compliant with the requirement to submit and have an endorsed complaint handling procedure, our observations have been that a number of projects (or proponents) have not published the procedure or communicated the procedure to the community.
-This lack of transparency can make it difficult for community members to know how to make a complaint and the process by which they should expect their complaint to be handled.
+While many projects are likely to be compliant with the requirement to submit and have an endorsed complaint handling procedure, our observations have been that many projects still neglect to publish the procedure or communicate the procedure to the community.
+Further, it is still not often clear how community members can contact the developer to make and lodge a complaint or concern.

 - projects not following their own published procedure for handling complaints